EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 - Eduardo Zepeda
 ---

 Chat GPT is on everyone's lips, some are afraid of it, because of its [ability to solve code problems](/en/i-test-chatgpt-with-codewars-coding-challenges/) others are excited about its potential to change the world of work.
-Today I leave aside the economic consequences part to focus on the philosophical aspect of Chat GPT and reflect a bit on the question: does Chat GPT really understand the language, is Chat GPT conscious?
+Today I leave aside the economic consequences of AI and the question about whether [we're in an AI bubble or not](/en/the-rise-and-fall-of-the-ai-bubble/), to focus on the philosophical aspect of Chat GPT and reflect a bit on the question: does Chat GPT really understand the language, is Chat GPT conscious?

 > What a typical “learning machine” does, is finding a mathematical formula, which, when applied to a collection of inputs (called “training data”), produces the desired outputs.
 Adriy Burkov